mdec/ggplotLive/readme.md

 How To
 ==========
-See the 'How To' tab for usage instructions.
+Open the app at http://spark.rstudio.com/md2477/ggplotLive, and see the 'How To' tab for usage instructions.

-View more Shiny examples at http://www.showmeshiny.com.
+View more Shiny examples at http://www.showmeshiny.com, or get updates on new Shiny apps by following [@showmeshiny](http://www.twitter.com/showmeshiny).